Limjohns/OptFinal/README.md

 # **Convex Clustering Optimization Problem**

-This problem is the final project for the lecture Optimization for MDS in CUHKSZ.
+This problem is the final project of the lecture Optimization for MDS in CUHKSZ.

 **Thank you, Andre!**